Navigation Options

 Beautiful view of Pembina Valley

-Add a jolt of adrenaline to the day with an action-pack adventure to Hy Wire Zipline Adventures located 30 kms west of Pembina Valley Provincial Park.
+Add a jolt of adrenaline to a fall's day with an action-pack adventure to Hy Wire Zipline Adventures located 30 kms west of Pembina Valley Provincial Park.
 Hywire offers five or eight-line tours that have guests soaring 200 ft high above the Pembina valley for distances as far as 1500 ft.
 The adventure is ideal for all ages young and old (minimum age is two).
 It's guaranteed to produce hollers of excitement, and gorgeous changing-of-the-leaves views of Manitoba that make you forget you're in the prairies.
-Extend your stay with a meal on-site at the bar & grill and a game of mini golf.

 Before returning to Morden after ziplining, consider taking a short detour west on Hwy 3 to the town of Manitou to visit Nellie's Homes.
 Walk in the footsteps of the brilliant 20th-century speaker, novelist and champion of women’s and human rights at a heritage site in the town she called home for nearly 20 years.
 Go on a self-guided walking tour of Nellie's former homes that are on display, as well as other significant buildings in town such as the Manitou Opera House.